 Currently, we are using polymer electrolyte fuel cells (PEFC) and phosphoric acid fuel cells (PAFC).
 In particular, fuel cell vehicles use PEFCs, so they can be expected to become widespread in the future.

 By now, we think you have understood how to make and use hydrogen.
 So how do you store this hydrogen?
 And how do you get it where you need it?
-And what about the safety at that time? we will explain that.
+And what about safety at that time? we will explain that.

 In fact, hydrogen is also a very dangerous element.
 At the beginning of the 20th century, we used hydrogen as gas to float balloons, balloons, and airships in the sky because of its lightness.
-However, on May 6, 1937, in New Jersey, USA, "Airship Hindenburg explosion" has occurred.
+However, on May 6, 1937, in New Jersey, USA, the "Airship Hindenburg explosion" has occurred.

 Since this accident, there has been widespread recognition that hydrogen is dangerous.
 Especially when there is a fire, it violently combines with oxygen and explodes.
 For that reason, "Keep away from oxygen" or "Keep away from heat sources" is indispensable.

 After taking these measures, we have come up with a method for transportation.

 Hydrogen at room temperature is a gas, so it is very bulky even if it remains a gas.
 The first method is to apply high pressure and compress it like a carbonated cylinder when making carbonated drinks.
 Prepare a dedicated high-pressure tank and store it under high pressure such as 45Mpa.

 Toyota, which develops fuel cell vehicles (FCVs), is developing a resin high-pressure hydrogen tank that can withstand 70 MPa.